Mike Yastrzemski Player Props: Giants vs. Cardinals

 Mike Yastrzemski At The Plate

-- Yastrzemski is hitting .280 with five doubles, four home runs and three walks.
+- Yastrzemski has 25 hits, which leads San Francisco hitters this season, while batting .291 with 11 extra-base hits.

-- Among the qualifying batters in MLB, he ranks 56th in batting average, 122nd in on-base percentage, and 45th in slugging.
+- Among qualifying hitters in baseball, he ranks 38th in batting average, 113th in on-base percentage, and 27th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.